square/connect-api-examples/connect-examples/v2/php_payment/README.md

 credit card information, YOU WILL CHARGE THE CARD.**
 ## Application Flow

-This is an ASP.NET Core Razor application.
-The web application implements the Square Online payment solution to charge a payment source (debit, credit, or digital wallet payment cards).
+The PHP web application implements the Square Online payment solution to charge a payment source (debit, credit, or digital wallet payment cards).

 Square Online payment solution is a 2-step process: